RhysHalpin-dev/RhysHalpin-dev/README.md

 **`(Graduate, Software Developer, UK)`**

 I'm a full-stack developer.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 With a a background in computer science, I'm constantly exploring new technologies and methodologies to enhance my skills.
-Explore my repositories to see what I've been working on and let's get in touch to make something awesome together! 👀
+Explore my repositories to see what I've been working on.

    <p align="left">
          <img alt="followers" title="Follow me on Github" src="https://custom-icon-badges.demolab.com/github/followers/RhysHalpin-dev?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Follow&logoColor=white"/></a>